When most people think about obesity, they picture an expanding waistline and maybe the challenges of squeezing into old jeans.

 Mark, a 38-year-old gym enthusiast, always believed he was healthy because his BMI was in the normal range.

 However, his abdominal obesity and metabolic syndrome diagnosis shocked him.
+So, his metabolic syndrome was super activated.

 Despite his workout routine, his diet loaded with processed foods led to visceral fat accumulation.